Flooding leads to rescues in Louisiana and Texas, with more rain on the way

 Sheriff's deputies guided boats across floodwater covering streets, fields and yards, reaching homes and helping surrounded residents get to dry ground, video from KBTV showed.

-Flood warnings also were in effect Tuesday morning for the Port Arthur and Beaumont areas of southeastern Texas, as well as southwestern Louisiana including Lake Charles -- one of the areas hardest hit by Monday's rain.
+Flood warnings also were in effect for the Port Arthur and Beaumont areas of southeastern Texas, as well as southwestern Louisiana including Lake Charles -- one of the areas hardest hit by Monday's rain.

 This week's flooding comes as scientists have warned that climate change is leading to more extreme rainfall events that lead to flash flooding.